-The SCVWD manages the Santa Clara and Llagas Area groundwater subbasins for all groundwater beneficial uses, including municipal water supply.
+The SCVWD manages the Santa Clara and Llagas Area groundwater subbasins for municipal water supply.
 San Jose receives approximately one-third of its water supply from the Santa Clara groundwater subbasin.
 Morgan Hill's water supply is exclusively derived from the Santa Clara and Llagas Area subbasins (City of Morgan Hill 2013), while Gilroy pumps all of its water supply from the Llagas Area subbasin (City of Gilroy 2011).